Improving the World One Resolution at a Time

 Debate this resolution in the General Assembly forum.

-The General Assembly resolution Repeal "Convention on International Oil Spills" was passed 13,189 votes to 3,151.
+The General Assembly resolution Repeal "Elections and Assistance Act" was passed 11,691 votes to 2,319.

 Proposals are suggestions for resolutions.
 Any WA member nation with at least two endorsements may make a proposal, which, if it gains the necessary support, will become a resolution.